-Amy is the leading researcher on the Older Driver Study and the development of a driving lab as part of the SiDE project which is funded by the UK Research Councils.
+Amy leads the Older Driver Study and the development of a driving lab as part of the SiDE project which is funded by the UK Research Councils.
 She has also been leading TORG’s involvement in VERITAS project which is a large-scale integrated project funded by the European Commission (7th Framework Programme) and contributes to other projects such as OASIS and NICHES+.

 Amy is a reviewer of the journal of European Transport Research Review and also sits in the Reviewers Committee for the ITS World Congress 2012 in Vienna.

 Amy is involved in the teaching of the CIV8406 Intelligent Transport Systems and e-Services Module.
 She also supervises two PhD students, Christopher Emmerson and Claudia Pinna, one MPhil student, Weijia Chen, and a number of MSc dissertations.

 PhD in Evaluation of Future Traveller Information Systems

 Member, Institution of Engineering and Technology (MIET)